Mr-Mayhem/Read-TSL1410R-Optical-Sensor-using-Teensy-3.x/README.md

 If it raises an error on the serial, make sure the com port is set right.
 It may be off by 1 or something like that.
 It should match the com port set in Arduino IDE under Tools >> Port when your Teensy board is selcted under Tools >> Board:.

 You should see the frames counting up and the number of bytes in the serial buffer changing, and a plot of white dots that respond to changing light on the sensor.
 A bar along the top shows the individual pixel intensities as a greyscale color; black for dim light, white for bright light.
-A little square in the upper left corner is white while receiving data, red syncing, and black while waiting for more data.
+A little square in the upper left corner is white while receiving data, red while syncing, and black while waiting for more data.